The Air Quality Health Index (AQHI) is a tool that measures air quality in terms of your health.

-Those who are at risk of increased health problems with increasing air pollution are:
+Some groups are at greater risk of health problems with increasing air pollution, such as:

-• People with diabetes, lung disease (such as chronic bronchitis, asthma, emphysema, lung cancer) or heart disease (such as angina, a history of heart attacks, congestive heart failure, arrhythmia or irregular heartbeat).
+• People with diabetes, heart/lung disease or breathing problems (such as chronic bronchitis, asthma, emphysema, lung cancer) or heart disease (such as angina, a history of heart attacks, congestive heart failure, arrhythmia or irregular heartbeat).

 • Seniors because of weakening of the heart, lungs and immune system and increased likelihood of health problems such as heart and lung disease.